Hallowed Ground of the Icelanders

 But I digress.
 When the parliament was in session in the high summer during the first centuries of its existence each year Thingvellir turned into a carnival where people from all over the country would dance, drink, trade, gossip eat and be merry in every way.
 Except of course when they were fighting.
 Many young people would find their life partners at this gathering.
 It is well documented that people would do whatever they could to get to Thingvellir and to the 13 regional parliaments which were held during spring and the autumn.
 After all, Iceland was a rural society with bad communications where you spend long winters holed up with just a few familiar faces.
 Meeting new people and get drunk with them was just the ticket.

-The decline and drearyness of Thingvellir
+The decline and dreariness of Thingvellir

 But times changed and over time Thingvellir lost its relevance.
 In 1000 AD Icelanders converted to Christianity after it almost came to a fight between pagans and Christians when Althingi was in session.
 The deal was you could still worship the old Norse gods if you did so in secret.
 In 1262 Iceland finally submitted to the Norwegian king and this seems to have ushered in a period of economic growth and peace.
 However, it made the Thingvellir parliament redundant as a governing body.
-In the middle of the 16th century the reformation swept Iceland and with it came harsh laws on morality.
-Or let´s be honest here, the rich patriarchs clamped down on poor young people, especially women.
+In the middle of the 16th century, the reformation swept Iceland and with it came harsh laws on morality.
+Or, let’s be honest here, the rich patriarchs clamped down on poor young people, especially women.
 Thingvellir retained its place as a place of judgment but it is safe to say that nobody but the worst sadist was having any fun.

 Sharpen that ax.
 Or not

 When the executive power was introduced to Iceland it also ushered the novelty of the public execution and corporal punishments.
-There were four kinds of executions: death by drowning which was usually reserved for women found guilty of “loose morals”, hanging was for thieves, beheading (by a blunt ax wielded by an drunk and often reluctant amateur) for murderers and male adulterers and death by burning for convicted practitioners of magic.
+There were four kinds of executions: death by drowning which was usually reserved for women found guilty of “loose morals”, hanging was for thieves, beheading (by a blunt ax wielded by a drunk and often reluctant amateur) for murderers and male adulterers and death by burning for convicted practitioners of magic.
 The most popular form of corporal punishment was lashing, branding, cutting off a limb/fingers or bruising.
-Thingvellir´s main role was in later centuries to be place of judgment and harsh punishment until it was disbanded in 1800.
+Thingvellir´s main role was in later centuries to be a place of judgment and harsh punishment until it was disbanded in 1800.

 The pool of shame and sorrow